 Career Resources for LGBTQ

-Students and Alumni that identify as lesbian, gay, bisexual, transgender, queer and questioning may have concerns regarding career and work related decisions.
+Students and Alumni that identify as lesbian, gay, bisexual, transgender, and/or questioning may have concerns regarding career and work related decisions.
 As allies to the LGBTQ community we will work with any students concerned about how their sexual orientation or gender identity and expression will affect their career.

 Questions individuals may want to consider: